 If you can’t operate on anything other than the cheapest forms of money available, then so be it.
 That will be a limiting factor going forward for sure.

-The most cost effective source of money that exists at any given point of time, is the money you can secure (with terms and conditions that you are prepared to accept) and get funded in the time you have to work with… where the cost of capital is going to be less than or equal to the incremental economic return you expect to generate from investing more money in your business.
+The most cost effective sources of money that exist at any given point of time, are the financing options you can secure (with terms and conditions that you are prepared to accept) and get funded in the time you have to work with… where the cost of capital is going to be less than or equal to the incremental economic return you expect to generate from investing more money in your business.

-The notion that you should only consider money sources that fall into a certain snack bracket when it comes to cost is whimsical.
+The notion that you should only consider money sources that fall into a certain snack bracket when it comes to cost is highly limiting.

-A good business man understands this and utilizes sources of capital that allow him to take advantage of opportunities and make a profit.
+A good business owner/manager understands this and utilizes sources of capital that allow him/her to take advantage of opportunities that can make a profit.

 Sometimes, the net margin will be more and sometimes it will be less.

-But without incremental capital, the margin is zero, regardless of the cost of money.
+But without incremental capital, the margin available is zero, regardless of the cost of money.

 It has been an interesting summer to say the least in the world of business financing.

 In a typical summer, things start to slow down by the beginning of August, with not much of anything going on in the last two weeks as everyone takes their last shot to get in some summer vacation.

 This is not a typical year with a large amount of activity going on during July and August, much of which was unplanned due to the impact the U.S. credit down grade has had on the financial markets.